-If you would like us to keep you informed about the availability of the COVID vaccine at Penn Medicine, please complete our Vaccine Interest Form.
+If you would like us to keep you updated about the COVID vaccine at Penn Medicine, please complete our Vaccine Interest Form.

-We are currently offering the vaccine to patients at Penn Medicine Princeton Health, where vaccine supply is very limited.
+In New Jersey, we are offering the COVID vaccine at Penn Medicine Princeton Health to anyone who lives, works or studies in New Jersey.
 Please check the Princeton Health website for more information and updates.

 Pennsylvania Counties Outside of Philadelphia

-Penn Medicine is collaborating with Delaware County, Pa., to administer vaccine at Penn Medicine Radnor to eligible residents and workers of Delaware County.
+We are collaborating with Delaware County to administer vaccine at Penn Medicine Radnor to eligible residents and workers of Delaware County.
 Through this partnership, Delaware County is providing the COVID vaccine supply, and we are providing our space and staffing support.
 If you live or work in Delaware County, please complete Delaware County’s pre-registration form.

 We encourage you to get vaccinated at any location you can, even if it’s outside of Penn Medicine.
 Make sure you check out your state and county websites to pre-register and find vaccination sites in your area.

 If you have any questions about the COVID vaccine and whether you should receive it, please contact your health care provider.

 We recommend that you speak with your doctor before receiving the vaccine if you have any of the following conditions: